 Military working dogs are selected from breeds that possess the right temperament, are capable of undergoing long periods of training, and have a strong desire to please their handler.
 For the military, the breeds most commonly used are the following:

-German Shepherds - Dogs like Lucca save countless lives on the battlefield and are treated like beloved fellow soldiers.
+German Shepherds - This breed saves countless lives on the battlefield and are treated like beloved fellow soldiers.

 - Must currently hold MOS 5811.